This article relates to claims against insurers under s601AG of the Corporations Act 2001 (Cth) and application of the proportionate liability regime.

 Between May 2007 and May 2008, Q1 had held an insurance policy with AAI Ltd (“the policy”), then known as Vero Insurance Ltd (“Vero”).
 Mr Smart and JRK sought to invoke s601AG of the Corporations Act (“the Act”) which would allow them to make a claim directly on the policy so long as:

-B. That at this time, the policy "covered" that liability.
+- That at this time, the policy “covered”

 There was no real dispute that Q1 had a liability to Mr Smart and JRK prior to deregistration.
 What was in dispute was the nature of that liability and whether the policy covered that liability.